What does the Internet look like?

 - .uk (United Kingdom) or .ca (Canada) are examples of endings that are used or reserved for a specific country.

 - .gov addresses are US government websites.
-The US government has a health site for girls at: health.gov.
+The US government has a health site at: health.gov.

 - .edu sites are reserved for “educational institutions” such as schools, colleges, and universities.
 One example of a university website is: harvard.edu.